About Ocracoke Island, N.C.

 –Public restrooms can be found at the NPS visitor center and the lifeguard beach.
 There also is a porta-potty in Community Square.

-–Our restaurant workers have about seven months to earn a living and rely on receiving tips of at least 20 percent.
+–Our restaurant workers have about eight months to earn a living and rely on receiving tips of at least 20 percent.
 Please remember to tip your servers.

 —Fireworks of any kind are prohibited on Ocracoke.